camilleweins/ITP-Open-Source-Studio-Final/proposal.md

 ## Documentation

-_Describe your plan for documentation.
-Will you keep a blog?
-Make videos?
-Some project management tool?
-Track everything on GitHub as issues?_

 I will be blogging the actual coding process but I would really like to get some of my friends of just other people to contribute to either data source.
 I wonder if the easiest way to get non Github experienced people to contribute is to build a really simple form for either dictionary or reading material submissions.

 ## Accessibility

-_What challenges are there related to your project in terms of Web Content Accessibility Requirements: [see the Accessibility assignment as a reference](https://github.com/Open-Source-Studio-at-ITP/Syllabus/blob/source/accessibility-assignment.md#instructions)._

 The text should be legible and have as little styling as I can manage.
 Text size should also be adjustable if possible.
 I would like to stick with black text on a white background to have the most contrast.

 ## Mentoring

-_List some possible mentors for this project.
-Describe what kinds of help you need (technical, conceptual, outreach, etc.)_

 I'm not sure who would be a good mentor for me.
 I would probably need help with the technicalities the most.
 Outreach could be a potential issue too since this project is so niche.